 Communicate to the community by providing route information, brochures, and in presentations that explain how our services meet ADA requirements.
 Including the accessibility of RMTD transportation, how a person can apply for transportation services and be determined eligible for paratransit service if required.
 Policy and related forms are posted and available at all RMTD offices as well as the RMTD website.
 ADA information will be made available at all public hearings and listening sessions.

-“All information about the process, materials necessary to apply for eligibility, and notices and determinations concerning eligibility will be made available in accessible.”
+“All information about the process, materials necessary to apply for eligibility, and notices and determinations concerning eligibility will be made available in accessible formats.”
 RMTD makes available to individuals with disabilities information concerning transportation services upon request.
 This information is made available through accessible formats and technology to enable users to obtain information and schedule service.
 The information in large print, audio braille, English and Spanish.
 Brochures are available, at our Operations Centers.
 You can also request additional translations.
 Technology such as TTY and email is available.

 No matter what mode of service you are providing you should always take special care with your customers who have difficulties with vision and other disabilities by announcing transfer stops, major intersections, destination points and arrival locations.
 We always want to be helpful and provide good customer service to all of our customers.